DSRU Education Testimonials

 Having worked for a UK affiliate and grasping the day to day pharmacovigilance system concepts, Dania was offered the opportunity and decided that she wanted to move into more specialist role in pharmacovigilance compliance that would help with her career development.
 Dania is now working as a Senior Pharmacovigilance Regulations Specialist in the International Pharmacovigilance Regulations and Compliance team for a global pharmaceutical company.

-Dania says “Without the Postgraduate Diploma in Pharmacovigilance behind me it would have been difficult to get into the industry as I did not have pharmaceutical industry experience.
+Dania says “Without the Masters in Pharmacovigilance behind me it would have been difficult to get into the industry as I did not have pharmaceutical industry experience.
 The qualification has been a talking point in all of my interviews and it has helped me immensely with my career journey thus far.”

 Pharmacovigilance Officer, Alcon, a Novartis Company

 Bina qualified from Portsmouth University as a pharmacist in 2008 and started her career with Lloyds Pharmacy based in London.
 She subsequently married and moved to Guildford and began to seek out opportunities for expanding her career outside pharmacy.
 She was looking for wider opportunities within the pharmaceutical industry and also a better work-life balance.
 Bina said that working as a locum pharmacist involves very long shifts and unsociable hours.